 Benefits of a 401(k) Plan

-- Tax Advantages: To reduce the employee’s taxable income, contributions are made pre-tax.
+- Tax Advantages: Contributions are made tax-free initially, reducing the employee’s taxable income.
 Alternatively, contributions can be made post-tax (Roth).
 Investments grow tax-deferred.

 Setting Up a 401(k) Plan

-- Choose a Plan Provider: Select a provider that offers multiple investment opportunities, management assistance, and employee education.
+- Choose a Plan Provider: Choose a provider that offers a range of investment opportunities, management assistance, and employee education.

 - Set Up a Trust: Ensure plan assets are held in trust to preserve them for participants.